canonical/turtlebot3c-snap/README.md

 The snap is composed of 5 applications:
 - core
 - teleop
-- joy
+- key
 - mapping
 - navigation

 ### core
 The `core` app is a daemon that is automatically started when the robot is turned on.
-It starts the motor controller, advertises the sensors, upload the robot model to the rosparam server and publishes the robot tf tree.
-At boot, the robot is simply ready to be used.
+It starts the `robot_state_publisher` only since the robot is meant to be spawned by the simulation At boot, the robot is simply ready to be used.

 ### teleop